 If you are found not guilty, any bail deposit will be returned by mail within 60 days.

 What if I do not appear at the time of trial?

 Your trial can be heard without you present (in abstentia).
 If you are found guilty, any bail will be forfeited.
 If your bail is forfeited, your driving record will show a conviction.

 Will the officer who issued the citation be in court?

 The officer will be subpoenaed to appear in court and the Confrontation Clause of the United States Constitution requires the officer to be present.

 Requests for continuance of a court trial should be filed at least 10 days prior to the court trial hearing date.
 The request will be submitted to the judicial officer for approval.
 You will be notified by mail, or you may contact the court for the status of your request.
 If you wait too long to submit your request for continuance, it will not be submitted to the judicial officer for consideration until the day of your currently scheduled court trial hearing.

+Vehicle Code section 40902 permits a challenge to a traffic infraction citation in writing, without having to personally appear in court.
 A trial by written declaration does not require a court appearance by either party.
-A person may proceed with a trial through written declarations submitted by the recipient of the citation and the law enforcement officer who issued the citation.
-The judge will enter a judgment based on written testimony and documentary evidence presented.
+Trial is through written declarations submitted by the recipient of the citation and the law enforcement officer who issued the citation.
+The judge will enter a judgment based on the written testimony and documentary evidence presented.